Registration is open for Aloha, Hive, Lanakila, Ohana, and Horizons 2023!

 Photography at Lanakila is a hands-on approach to learning.
 Campers are taught the entire process of shooting, developing and printing with the use of the camp’s 35mm cameras and darkroom.
 Activities range from Camera Wars to Photographing Cheese to Open Shoot to Sports in Action, and even making personalized baseball cards.
 Campers create prints that and they can be proud of and that help them truly understand the process of photography.

-Riflery teaches campers not only an appreciation of the safe use of guns but larger lessons about themselves.
-Trusted with a dangerous and delicate instrument, campers learn a sense of responsibility and operate within a strict system of safety.
-Campers gain a reverence for the rules of the range and appreciate that with riflery their attitude and composure will affect their performance.
-Riflery stresses competence and calmness, rewarding campers who work hard to develop their self-control and concentration.
+Air Riflery teaches campers not only an appreciation of the safe use of pneumatic rifles but larger lessons about themselves.
+Trusted with a potentially dangerous and delicate instrument, campers learn a sense of responsibility and operate within a strict system of safety.
+Campers gain a reverence for the rules of the range and appreciate that their attitude and composure will affect their performance.
+Air Riflery stresses competence and calmness, rewarding campers who work hard to develop their self-control and concentration.

 Tennis